ido50/mccs/README.md

 - 4. Compression

-    If the client supports gzip encoding (deflate to be added in the future, probably), as noted with the `Accept-Encoding` header, `MCCS` will try to find a precompressed version of the file on disk.
+    If the client supports compressed responses (via either the gzip, deflate or zstd encodings), as noted by the `Accept-Encoding` header, `MCCS` will try to find a precompressed version of the file on disk.
 If found, this version is marked for serving.
-    If not found, and [IO::Compress::Gzip](https://metacpan.org/pod/IO::Compress::Gzip) is installed, `MCCS` will compress the file, save the gzipped version to disk, and mark it as the version to serve.
+If not found, and the appropriate compression module is installed, `MCCS` will compress the file, save the compressed version to disk, and mark it as the version to serve.
 Future requests to the same file will see the compressed version and not compress again.

-    `MCCS` searches for files that end with `.gz`, and that's how it creates them too.
+    `MCCS` searches for files that end with `.gz` (or the appropriate extension for the algorithm), and that's how it creates them too.
 So if a request comes to `style.css` (and it was minified in the previous step), `MCCS` will look for `style.min.css.gz`, possibly creating it if not found.
 The request path remains the same (`style.css`) though, even internally.

 - 5. Cache Validation